tc39/notes/es8/2017-11/nov-30.md

 KZM: My opinion is that ASI is there for beginners who make mistakes.
 We just catch them when they fall and accidentally omit a semicolon.
 The aggressive ASI proponents are experienced programmers who intentionally do this.
 By the community requiring semicolons here we are sending a signal saying we're no longer bothering with ASI.
 There may be a community backlash for this.
 Its not that we cant do it its just extra work

-DE: Well, I mean it’s not extra work now as we have Babel and V8 implementing these with the ASI hazards in place.
+DE: Well, I mean it's not extra work now as we have Babel and V8 implementing these with the ASI hazards in place.
 What we're concerned about though is providing a set of footguns for users.
 What do you think about this?

 KZM: Well people will still hit errors.